 - Someone that understands the Houston market and uses a local title company

-- Someone who is upfront with you and discloses everything (especially the fact they are not going to buy the home themselves, but try and wholesale it!)
+- Someone who is upfront with you and discloses everything (especially if they are not going to buy the home themselves, but try and wholesale it!)

 “OK, But How Much Will an Investor Pay for My House?”